jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 #### Run deal.II natively on Windows

 Native Windows support for deal.II is currently experimental and not officially supported.

-In principle, it is able to compile and use deal.II within the CygWin environment as well as on native Windows with the MinGW or MinGW-w64 compiler.
-See the separate page on [for more details.
+See the separate page on [[Windows]] for more details.

 #### Are any of the native Windows compilers supported by deal.II?